LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 Pack dependencies
 -----------------

-Pack dependencies can be specified by registry and pack dependency names using the syntax ``Registry::Pack``.
-When the pack depends on the Logtalk version itself, the reserved name ``logtalk`` can be used.
-When a pack is Prolog backend specific, the backend identifier can be used (see below for the table of backend specifiers).
+Pack dependencies on other packs can be specified using the syntax ``Registry::Pack Operator Version`` where ``Operator`` is a standard term comparison operator as described below.
+When a pack depends on a Logtalk or backend version, the name ``logtalk`` or the identifier of the backend can be used in place of ``Registry::Pack`` (see below for the table of backend specifiers).

 Dependencies are specified using a list of the following elements: